 Prerequisites and Other Courses

-Applicants must complete all preprofessional prerequisite courses at colleges or universities accredited by one of the six regional accrediting bodies, such as the Southern Association of Colleges and Schools.
+Applicants must complete all preprofessional prerequisite courses at colleges or universities accredited by one of the six regional accrediting bodies.
 To determine if a college or university is regionally accredited, visit the following website: http://www.chea.org/search/default.asp

 - Microbiology** including lab: 3-5 semester hours (preference is given to those with higher level Microbiology)